Associate Degree of Health (Medical Laboratory Science)

 Your entry into a career as a medical technician

-The Associate Degree of Health majoring in Laboratory Medicine aims to provide you with the education and training necessary for a career as a medical technician or technical officer in the private and public pathology laboratory sectors.
+The Associate Degree of Health majoring in Medical Laboratory Science aims to provide you with the education and training necessary for a career as a medical technician or technical officer in the private and public pathology laboratory sectors.
 It will also provide you with training for a career as a biomedical scientist with a research capability and/or a biomedical science support role.
 You will gain practical experience by the structured placements in a pathology laboratory and/or by attendance at residential schools.

 As a graduate you will have the opportunity for employment as a medical technician or technical officer in the medical pathology industry; a medical or clinical research technician in the university, health or biotechnology sectors, or health, medical and scientific product marketers.